INN/docs/staffing/readme.md

 # Staffing and Hiring

-How we write job descriptions, approach recruiring and evaluate candidates.
+How we write job descriptions, approach recruiting and evaluate candidates.

 ### What's in here (so far):